MicrosoftDocs/defender-docs/defender-endpoint/edr-detection.md

 ## Next steps

-If you're experiencing issues with application compatability or performance, you might consider adding exclusions.
+If you're experiencing issues with application compatibility or performance, you might consider adding exclusions.
 See the following articles for more information:

 - [Configure and validate exclusions for Microsoft Defender for Endpoint on macOS](mac-exclusions.md)
 - [Address false positives/negatives in Microsoft Defender for Endpoint](defender-endpoint-false-positives-negatives.md)